typst/svg2pdf/tests/README.md

 which is the one the CI uses.

 In the `svgs` folder, you can find all test files that are part of the test suite.
-They mostly comprise the files of the [resvg-test-suite](https://github.com/RazrFalcon/resvg-test-suite), which is a comprehensive suite of SVG files (1000+ files) that cover a big part of the SVG spec.
+They mostly comprise the files of the [resvg-test-suite](https://github.com/RazrFalcon/resvg-test-suite), (filter tests have not been included yet since they are not implemented) which is a comprehensive suite of SVG files (1000+ files) that cover a big part of the SVG spec.
 You can find the tests in `svgs/resvg`.
 In addition to that, a couple of custom tests were added that covert certain other edge cases and some integration tests.
 You can find them in `svgs/custom`.
 In the `references` folder, you can find the corresponding reference images.